April 19, 2024

 House paint preparation

-• On stucco, thoroughly scrape off loose paint repair all cracks and holes.
-Fill gaps around windows, door casings, or where two materials meet, such as at the foundation line or wood meets masonry.
+• On stucco, thoroughly scrape off loose paint, and repair all cracks and holes.
+Fill gaps around windows, door casings, or where two materials meet, such as at the foundation line or where wood meets masonry.
 Use caulk or elastomer-based patches to fill these cracks.
 Cracks of 1/16” wide or more extensive should be chiseled out a fraction of an inch on both sides to form a ‘V.’

 • On wood surfaces, thoroughly scrape off all loose and cracking paint.
 Sand it to remove any remaining loose paint and create a smoother surface.
 Consider stripping if more than 25% of the coating is cracked or peeling.
 In stripping, chemicals or heat are used to remove all existing layers down to the substrate.